Workflow: Visium HD cell-level

 #> 84560 cellid_000084560-1 436 6.079933 2.981651

-Here is an overview of the cells colored by their log library size and mitochondrial percentage.
+Here is an overview of cells colored by their log library size and mitochondrial percentage.

 p0 <- plotSpatialFeature(vhdsub, features = "log_sum",